Improving mobile usability, discoverability and conversion

 I redesigned the horizontal placement of the menus within the hierarchy and combined this with simple transitions between states.
 This created an improved spatial model for users and improved usability.

-It’s been two years since the mobile navigation has been updated.
 Comparing the same top-level metrics from May 2018 against May 2018 indicates that, on paper, there redesign was a success.

 Although the data above points to an improvement, there could have been other factors that have influenced the outcome.
 Unfortunately due to the absence of specific event tracking and goals, we couldn't isolate the mobile navigation metrics as well as I would have liked.
 This is a key learning for future projects.